Lindormen-class minelayer

 The Lindormen class is a class of two minelayers built for the Royal Danish Navy to replace the Lougen-class minelayers that dated from World War II.
-The Lindormen class was designed to lay controlled controlled minefields in the Baltic Sea during the Cold War as part of NATO's defence plan for the region.
+The Lindormen class was designed to lay controlled minefields in the Baltic Sea during the Cold War as part of NATO's defence plan for the region.
 They were taken out of service by the Danish in 2004, put up for sale in 2005 and transferred to Estonia in 2006.

 Design

 The ships have a steel hull and were originally designed to lay controlled minefields.
 They have a full load displacement of 575 t and measure 44.5 m long overall with a beam of 9.0 m and a draught of 2.65 m.
 The ships were initially propelled by two Frichs 7AX diesel engines turning two shafts creating 4200 bhp.
 This gave them a speed of 14 kn They were later replaced with two MTU diesel engines, providing 1600 kW of power in total.
 The ships were initially armed with two Oerlikon 20 mm cannons - one fore and one aft.
 In 1985, another 20 mm cannon was added to the fore.
 In 1997, a pair of FIM-92 Stinger launchers were also added.
 The weapons were removed when they were sold to Estonia.
 Estonian Navy later equipped the ships with M2 Browning machine guns.
 They are also equipped with two I-band navigation radars, two cranes (one 2 tonne crane fore and one 2.8 tonne crane aft) and two boats.
 The ships have a large mine deck, sufficient for carrying 50–60 naval mines, but can also be used for diving support, training or command duties.
 Their initial complement was 27 in Danish service which increased to 29 in Estonian service.